The Past, Present, and Future of Assessing Continuing Competency for Midwives

 Digital USD Citation

 Barger, Mary; Camune, Barbara; Graves, Barbara; and Lamberto, Jacqueline, "The Past, Present, and Future of Assessing Continuing Competency for Midwives" (2009).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 16.